avaframe/AvaFrame/docs/moduleCom1DFA.rst

   -> use `ESRI grid format <https://desktop.arcgis.com/en/arcmap/10.3/manage-data/raster-and-images/esri-ascii-raster-format.htm>`_
 * release area scenario as shapefile (in Inputs/REL); multiple features are possible -> the release area name should not contain an underscore, if so '_AF' is added

+..
+Note:: Release thickness can be specified in the shape file by adding an attribute called `d0` or via the
+          configuration file (see :ref:`moduleCom1DFA:Model configuration`.) -> in this case you need to set the flag `useRelThFromIni` to True!

 and the following files are optional: